vjcitn/BiocYES/README.md

 # BiocYES

+The BiocYES R package defines
-Software and documentation for a [Chan-Zuckerberg Initiative project](https://chanzuckerberg.com/eoss/proposals/bioconductor-sustaining-a-worldwide-community-of-genome-data-scientists/) on Bioconductor's diversity and inclusiveness with [DFCI YES for CURE](https://www.dfhcc.harvard.edu/research/cancer-disparities/students/yes-for-cure/).
+software and documentation for a [Chan-Zuckerberg Initiative project](https://chanzuckerberg.com/eoss/proposals/bioconductor-sustaining-a-worldwide-community-of-genome-data-scientists/) on Bioconductor's diversity and inclusiveness with [DFCI YES for CURE](https://www.dfhcc.harvard.edu/research/cancer-disparities/students/yes-for-cure/).

 Our primary concern is to develop open resources for training high school and undergraduate students in cancer data science.

-Topics to be addressed
+Topics to be addressed include

 - Mapping cancer rates
 - Cancer anatomy